mlcommons/ck/docs/intro/introduction.md

   on portable computational components (code, data, models);
 * a universal autotuning workflow to optimize the whole system;
 * a convention about how to benchmark this system and reproduce results;
-* an associated [SOTA scoreboard](https://cKnowledge.io/results) for collaborative benchmarking and optimizaton of related systems;
+* an associated [SOTA scoreboard](https://cKnowledge.io/results) for collaborative benchmarking and optimization of related systems;

 **[CK solution for MLPerf](https://cKnowledge.io/c/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/)** demonstrates how to use our CK solutions with the cBrain client